jimmy-little/jimmy-little.github.io/_posts/instagram/2017-01-10-naked-wrist.md

 tags: [Instagram, Apple Watch]
 date: 2017-01-10
 ---
-<i class="fa fa-instagram" aria-hidden="true"></i> Welp, it finally happened.
+Welp, it finally happened.
 For the first time since May 9, 2015, I forgot my Apple Watch.
 Whomp Whomp.
 <!-- more -->
 <center>